pascalpdx/brainsilo.org/content/about/space.md

 title: "Chimera's Space"
 ---

-{{% image /static/img/photos/empty-space.jpg "Our main space when we first moved in." %}}

-Chimera is renting a 5,000 sq.ft. space at the old Ford Garage building in downtown Sebastopol in addition to an office unit in the back of the same lot.

-*The main space is undergoing renovations and is slated to be ready in the beginning of 2014*.
-When the main space construction is complete, Chimera will open up it's membership offerings including our metal shop and studio rentals.
+{{% image /static/img/photos/portable-pano.jpg "Planning session at the mini-makerspace." %}}

+## Current Space

-Our office space in the back lot is our space for regular meetups, classes, events, and as of December 2013, membership!
+Chimera is currently renting a small portable office building that is our space for regular meetups, classes, events, and as of December 2013, membership!

-The **current mini-makerspace is an office building that is about 700 sq.ft**.
 This space is great for anyone doing small arts and crafts, jewelry, software or hardware design or anyone working on a computer or who doesn't require a lot of space to work.

 **Curious about what equipment and tools we have?** Check out our [list of equipment](/about/equipment/).

 *If this sounds interesting to you, learn more about [membership](/membership/).*

-If you're looking to work on large projects, you may want to wait to join until that space opens up.
+## Future Space

+We're in the process of an effort to rent a larger fabrication facility that will serve the needs of members that want to do metalwork and other large/messy forms of art.

+If you're interested in getting involved in our planning process, check out our [Google Group](https://groups.google.com/forum/#!forum/chimera-art-space) and [signup to our newsletter](http://eepurl.com/zRv7D).